riccardoperra/pipelineui/README.md

 ### Flow diagram

-The implemented Flow diagram is very limited and it has been built with solid taking advantage of some other dependencies:
+The implemented Flow diagram is very basic and it has been built with solid taking advantage of some other dependencies:

 - [elkjs](https://github.com/kieler/elkjs): ELK layout algorithm, used to calculate the flow item positions
 - [panzoom](https://github.com/anvaka/panzoom): Cross-browser compatible pan and zoom library